Economics (ECON)

 Prerequisites: ECON 1050 or ECON 1101 or Placement in earned ECON 1101 or Placement in ECON 2000 Level.

-Previous terms offered: Fall 2022, Spring 2022, Fall 2020, Fall 2019.
+Previous terms offered: Spring 2024, Fall 2022, Spring 2022, Fall 2020.

 ECON 2020 (b, MCSR) The Economics of Art and Culture

 Cultural economics analyzes markets in art, literature, music, sports, and movies.
 The course will apply economic concepts and methods to evaluate cultural goods that many regard as “priceless.”
 Topics will include valuations and black markets in art, the role of superstars in the success of films and music, the impact of Taylor Swift on the economy, nonfungible tokens and artificial intelligence in art markets, whether museums may be viewed as firms, the funding of arts and culture, and the extent to which high-profile sports events such as the FIFA Soccer World Cup benefit the host country.
-Students will engage closely with the Bowdoin Museum of Art, and participate in investment simulations in movie and actor-based securities on the online Hollywood Stock Exchange.
+Students will engage closely with the Bowdoin College Museum of Art, and participate in investment simulations in movie and actor-based securities on the online Hollywood Stock Exchange.
 This course is not open to students who have taken ECON 1018.

 ECON 2201 (b, IP, MCSR) International Economics